aslanix/SmallStepNI/README.md

 #### Event semantics

-Event semantics is a semantics that extends the original one with so-called _event_.
-In the current setting, we distinguish between two kinds of events:
+We distinguish between two kinds of events:
 _low assignments_, and _empty events_ that correspond to all other steps.
 Events
 are propagated through sequential composition.